kumahq/kuma-website/app/_src/production/cp-deployment/zoneegress.md

   port: 10002
 ```

-Apply the egress configuration, passing the IP address of the control plane and your instance should start.
+Apply the `ZoneEgress` configuration, passing the IP address of the control plane and your instance should start.

 ```bash
 kuma-dp run \